Effects of Hurricane Matthew in Florida: Aftermath

 Businesses reopened and emergency services resumed normal operations in and around Miami on October 7, a day earlier than expected, owing to minimal damage.
 FP&L workers began restoring power once gusty winds subsided.
 Barrier islands remained inaccessible for much of the day, however.

 Four people died in the storm's aftermath across Volusia County: two by electrocution from downed power lines, one from carbon monoxide poisoning, and one from a debris removal accident.
+In Holly Hill, a firefighter was injured in a house fire.